CodeShayk/Schemio/DeveloperGuide.md

 ii.
 Child Query

-To define a `child` or `dependant` query which is usually configured as child at level below the root query to query, derive from `BaseChildQuery<TQueryParameter, TQueryResult>`
+To define a `child` or `dependant` query which is usually configured as child at level below the root query to query, derive from `BaseQuery<TQueryParameter, TQueryResult>`
 * `TQueryParameter` is basically the class that holds the `inputs` required by the child query for execution.
 It is an implementation of `IQueryParameter` type.
 * `TQueryResult` is the result that will be returned by executing the child query.
 It is an implementation of `IQueryResult` type.